deadlocked247/Gitssues/readme.md

 ## Gitssues
-The exclusive Github Issues tracking web app
+The exclusive Github Issues tracking web app <br>
+You can view it here [https://twittergitssues.herokuapp.com/](https://twittergitssues.herokuapp.com/)

 ### Getting started
 It's really easy to start using this app, just do the following